bethbailey/survey-search/README.md

 Go to homepage -> click "Browse" button and you'll be redirected to a page listing all the surveys in the database.
 You can then view the details of any survey by clicking on the title.
 Once again, while viewing a survey, you can browse all the questions in that survey through the "See all variables and questions" link at the last cell of the form.

 #### *Use Case 4: Testing Upload*
 Test the upload portion of the site using either a handmade file or, if you are so inclined, the sample upload on our github in Sample Upload/student.csv.
 You can use any values for the upload parameters.
 Once you have uploaded this survey, you should be able to see it on the "Browse" page, and it will show up in keyword searches for questions and surveys (try searching "final" or "semester" before and after the upload).
+After you upload a new survey, the wordcloud on the homepage should update to reflect the the new data.
+If it does not automatically regenerate, clear the cache using Ctrl-Shift-R in the VM (or any Linux machine) or Cmd-Shift-R on Mac.

 ## Coding Breakdown